kpluas21/Kevins-C-Library/README.md

-# C-Data-Structures
+# Kevin's C Library
-My implementation of popular data structures in C with a minimal application footprint.
+My implementation of popular data structures and programs in C. More information on the programs can be found in their respective folders.